The Iris Flower: Origins, Meaning, Symbolism, Colors, and Care Tips

 - Mother’s Day

-While other yellow flowers like carnations connotate a negative meaning, yellow irises symbolize passion.
+While other yellow flowers like carnations have a negative meaning, yellow irises positively symbolize passion.
 These flowers are your safest bet if you want to send flowers as a gift to your colleagues, co-workers, or employer as an appreciation of your work and workplace.

 Yellow iris flowers also symbolize pride and hope, which make them the go-to flower for someone celebrating achievements or for graduations.